atlassian/jira-cloud-for-sketch/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Like many Sketch plugins, JIRA Cloud for Sketch indulges in some slightly risky behaviour in order to provide a more compelling user experience.
+Like many Sketch plugins, Jira Cloud for Sketch indulges in some slightly risky behaviour in order to provide a more compelling user experience.
 This includes:

 1. Invoking Sketch's internal classes directly
 2. Invoking classes provided by some of Sketch's dependencies (i.e. AFNetworking)